abelperezok/kubernetes-raspberry-pi-cluster-hat/00-Intro.md

-# Introduction - Setting up the cluster
+# Introduction - Setting Up the Cluster
 This is the second attempt after some time when I first tried to set up such a cluster and I started learning [Kubernetes](https://kubernetes.io/).
 One of the reasons I wanted to do this is because I have two [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) (and [Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)) lying around and a new (at the time) [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
 After experimenting for a bit with them individually, I decided to put them to work together.

 Some research brought my attention to [ClusterHAT](https://clusterhat.com/) which simplified all the messing around with USB gadgets to make the Pi Zeros believe they’re connected to a network using USB.
 Having tested it for a while, I decided to give it a go and install a Kubernetes cluster.